19. Sep 2021

 Michaela Alker

-has held a wide variety of posts in the Infrastructure division in her 16 years with us.
-She is currently responsible for Communication and Knowledge Management within the Infrastructure & Common Platforms department.
+has held a variety of roles in the Infrastructure Division during her 19 years with the company.
+She is currently responsible for Communications, Knowledge Management and Marketing in the Infrastructure & Common Platforms | Digital Workplace Services business unit.